 2014 Fantasy Football Outlook

-The third year linebacker has gotten 13 starts over the past two seasons though only two last year.
-He did finish the season with a nice game at New England last year so there is a glimmer of hope tha...
+The third-year linebacker has gotten 13 starts over the past two seasons though only two last year.
+He did finish the season with a nice game at New England and has opportunity to see expanded work at...

 Nigel Bradham Contract Information: